hasadna/avid-covider/README.md

 The master branch is synchronized with [our staging environment](https://avid-covider.phonaris.com).
 This is the safe place for QA, after checking on a local environment (see below).

+The aggregated information contains sensitive medical details and cannot be published as-is.
+However, you can see parts of the data processing pipeline at [hasadna/avid-covider-pipelines](https://github.com/hasadna/avid-covider-pipelines).

 ## Technical Background

 ### Frontend